-Objective: To increase knowledge of and increase the number of residents in the community who eat healthy and engage in physically active behaviors.
+Objective: To encourage and promote the number of residents in our community who eat healthy and engage in physically active behaviors.

-Strategy: To provide education and assistance through literature, speaking seminars, health fairs, programs and partnering with the community.
+Strategies: To provide education and assistance through literature, speaking seminars, health fairs, programs, and partnering with organizations in the community.

-Tactics and Measurements: Methodist Hospital South will implement the following tactics and measurements, with yearly updates through 2022:
+Tactics and Measurements: Methodist Healthcare will implement the following tactics and measurements, with yearly updates through 2022: